 The positive and negative carriers are managed by this transistor in relation to holes or electrons.
 Positive and charge carriers are moved to create the FET channel.
 Silicon is used to create the channel of a FET.

 FETs, MOSFETs, JFETs, and other devices come in a wide variety.
 FETs are used in analog switches, buffer amplifiers, and low-noise amplifiers.

 How does it Work?

-A transistor may be a device that regulates current or voltage flow and acts as a switch OR circuit for electronic signals.
-Transistors contain three layers of semiconductor material, each capable of carrying a current.
+A transistor is a component that controls the flow of current or voltage and serves as a switch OR circuit for electronic signals.
+Three layers of semiconductor material, each able to carry a current, are found in transistors.

 A Transistor as Two Diodes